gortonator/bsds-6650/labs/lab-3.md

 Remember every request will take ~1 second to execute.
 How long does your client take to excute 100 requests?
 Any idea why?

 ### Tomcat Configuration
 Tomcat is a highly configurable beast.
-You can modify the behavior of Tomcat by changing the parameter velues in the server.xml file in the tomcat installation.
+You can modify the behavior of Tomcat by changing the parameter values in the server.xml file in the tomcat installation.

 We're interested in the number of threads Tomcat makes available to service requests.
 By default it is 200.